OMKARA2003/CodePad/README.md

 ## CodePad

-CodePad is an online community for testing and showcasing user-created HTML, CSS and JavaScript code snippets.
-It is an online code editor, where developers can create code snippets, and test them.
+CodePad is an online community for testing and analysing HTML, CSS and JavaScript code snippets.
+It is an online code editor, where developers can write code, test the code and analyse the result then and there itself.